Skip to contents

 • if \(\Delta_{iaf} < 0\), then benefit = 0 and loss > 0,

-• if \(\Delta_{iaf} = 0\), then both are zero.
+• if \(\Delta_{iaf} = 0\), then both are zero and amount_after equals the baseline amount.

 Why split effects into benefit and loss?